304 North Cardinal St.

 “This course is for gardeners wanting to grow plants for the vase for their home, or for garden gate sales.
 It is aimed at those with some basic gardening experience who would like to develop their skills, and for garden designers who would like to create cutting gardens for their clients.
 You will be given the tools to start from scratch, and ideas for transforming an existing garden into a successful cutting plot.”The Cutting Garden, with Charlie Ryrie, Learning with Experts

 Flower Arranging is an online introduction to contemporary floral art, taught by Paula Pryke.
-This course covers the art of creating stunning hand-tied bouquets, floral arrangements, incorporating complimentary containers, and wholistic flower design inspired by nature.
+This course covers the art of creating stunning hand-tied bouquets, floral arrangements, incorporating complimentary containers, and holistic flower design inspired by nature.
 Try to take this floral arranging course when your garden is in full bloom!

 “Master different techniques and enhance your creativity with this practical guide to floral design from one of the world’s leading authors on floristry and flower arranging.”Flower Arranging, with Paula Pryke, Learning with Experts

-A Gardeners Guide to Growing Roses is an intermediate online gardening class focused specifically on growing roses, taught by Paul Zimmerman.
+A Gardener’s Guide To Growing Roses is an intermediate online gardening class focused specifically on growing roses, taught by Paul Zimmerman.
 This course covers rose health, shopping for the best rose plants, planting tips, and seasonal care such as watering, pruning, feeding, and preparing roses for winter.

 “Uncover the secrets to the garden roses of your dreams with expert guidance from Paul Zimmerman, the owner of Paul Zimmerman Roses and exclusive rose consultant to the Biltmore Estate.”A Gardener’s Guide to Growing Roses, with Paul Zimmerman, bluprint (see also ‘The Rose Of Jericho: An Extensive Guide‘)

 The Flower Kitchen is an introductory online floral arranging course, taught by Carly Cylinder.
 The course covers how to create garden-rustic tablescapes, fresh garlands, Instagram-ready flower crowns, and bouquets of various styles.

 “You don’t have to be a celebrity to surround yourself with beautiful blooms!
 In this original series, floral artist Carly Cylinder demonstrates easy, approachable methods to building breathtaking bouquets in your own kitchen.
-You’ll learn how to visualize arrangements, pick the perfect blooms and expertly style them.”The Flower Kitchen, with Carly Cylinder, bluprint
+You’ll learn how to visualize arrangements, pick the perfect blooms and expertly style them.”The Flower Kitchen, with Carly Cylinder, Craftsy

 The Art of Environmental Floristry is an online floral inspiration course combined with the latest practical, eco-friendly floristry techniques, taught by Shane Connolly.
 The course includes background into the tutor’s artistic philosophy, considerations for environmental flower choices (including seasonal flowers and local flowers), and insight into some of the tutor’s most cherished floral designs.